-- 22. The currently adopted strategy plan to 2026, the JCS, along with adopted Site Allocations Plans, Area Action Plans (AAPs) for the Growth Triangle, Long Stratton and Wymondham and Neighbourhood Plans in each of the three districts, already set out where a high proportion of the housing (79%) and jobs growth required by the GNLP to 2038 will be located. - 23.
-When adopted, the GNLP will supersede the current JCS and the Site Allocations Plans in each of the three districts, except for the smaller villages in South Norfolk that will be addressed through a new South Norfolk Village Clusters Housing Allocations Local Plan and the Diss, Scole and Burston area, for which a Neighbourhood Plan is being produced which will allocate sites.
-The great majority of the undeveloped sites in the Site Allocations plans are re-allocated through the GNLP5.
+22. The currently adopted strategy plan to 2026, the JCS, along with adopted Site Allocations Plans, Area Action Plans (AAPs) for the Growth Triangle, Long Stratton and Wymondham and Neighbourhood Plans in each of the three districts, already set out where a high proportion of the housing (74%) and jobs growth required by the GNLP to 2038 will be located.